jan-bogaerts/mark/src/generated/mdc_triple_compress.md

 The view-section component configures the app's appearance, including buttons with icon-only content, theme, font, and font size selection, all linked to the theme-service.
 # MarkdownCode > components > toolbar > preferences > GPT section
 The GPT-section component configures GPT service actions, including opening the 'open-ai configuration dialog' using the key button, selecting a default model for open-ai requests using the ModelComboBox component, and saving the changed value to the gpt-service.
-# MarkdownCode > components > body > results view
-The results-view component is located at the bottom of the main body and displays results from registered transformers, with each transformer having a corresponding tab at the top left of the view.
-# MarkdownCode > components > body > results view > results view tab
-The results-view-tab component displays the results of a transformer for a specific text fragment using the monaco editor npm package, which fills the available space, is styled based on the theme-service, and monitors the results-cache for changes, while the user changes in the editor are saved and marked as overwritten, the monaco editor events are monitored and the selection service is updated accordingly, and a results-view-context-menu component is placed on top of the editor to monitor the position-tracking service for changes and update the key and text in the editor.
 # MarkdownCode > services > Theme service
 The theme service globally manages the selected theme font and font-size, saving changes to local storage, allowing for light or dark theme selection, and refreshing the main window's content when the theme is updated.
 # MarkdownCode > services > Selection service
 The selection service tracks and monitors selected text and the active editor, supporting actions such as cut, copy, paste, delete, clear selection, and select all.
-# MarkdownCode > components > toolbar > home > build section
-The build-section component has build-service actions, including buttons with icons instead of text, such as the "All" button that renders code for the entire project when any transformer in GPT-service's list has an out-of-date or missing result fragment in the result-cache, the "Code for active topic" button that renders code files for the active fragment when the selected fragment is out-of-date or missing in any transformer's result-cache in GPT-service's list, and the "Active topic in active prompt" button that renders selected fragment in the selected service when the selected fragment is out-of-date or missing in the related service.
 # MarkdownCode > components > body
 The body component contains a horizontal splitter that divides its area, with an outline component on the left side and a vertical splitter on the right side, which has an editor component at the top and a results view component at the bottom, and it also has event handlers for the 'onPositionChanged' callback of both splitters to store the new position values, and when unloaded, the last splitter positions are stored in local storage and restored when loaded, with the clientWidth and clientHeight of the component retrieved, and if there is no previous value for the vertical splitter or it is larger than the clientWidth, 'clientWidth / 4' is used, and if there is no previous value for the horizontal splitter or it is larger than the clientHeight, 'clientHeight / 4' is used.
 # MarkdownCode > components > body > results view > results view context menu